JeremyBakker/aws-elasticbeanstalk-deployment-instructions/README.md

 4. Document all credentials securely: root user email address; root user password; IAM username; IAM password, and account number.

-   <br style="text-align: center">**Store this information in the securest manner
+**Store this information in the securest manner possible.
-   possible.
 Consider using a password manager such as LastPass or One Password.
 Your finances are now tied to these credentials.
-In the wrong hands, an AWS account can accrue charges rapidly, even with a daily budget.**</br>
+In the wrong hands, an AWS account can accrue charges rapidly, even with a daily budget.**

 5. **Sign out** of the Root account through the account dropdown menu in the top right corner of the screen.

-<p style="text-align: center;font-style: italic;"> A Note on the Root User </p>
+A Note on the Root User
-<p style="text-align: center;">It is widely considered bad practice to perform
-tasks with the root user.
+It is widely considered bad practice to perform tasks with the root user.
 The root user should only be used to create the first IAM user, to open billing privileges to administrators, and to close the account.
-Store the credentials securely.</p>
+Store the credentials securely.

 6. Open the [Amazon Web Services home page](https://aws.amazon.com/).
 7. Choose **Sign In to the Console**.